-The main body of the CMORizer script must contain a function called with this exact call signature.
-Here, in\dir corresponds to the input directory of the raw files, out\dir to the output directory of final reformatted data set and cfg to the configuration dictionary given by the .yml configuration file.
+with this exact call signature.
+Here, in\dir corresponds to the input directory of the raw files, out\dir to the output directory of final reformatted data set, cfg to the dataset-specific configuration file, cfg\user to the user configuration file, start\date to the start of the period to format, and end\date to the end of the period to format.
+If not needed, the last three arguments can be ignored using underscores.
 The return value of this function is ignored.
 All the work, i.e. loading of the raw files, processing them and saving the final output, has to be performed inside its body.
-To simplify this process, ESMValTool provides a set of predefined utilities.py, which can be imported into your CMORizer by
+To simplify this process, ESMValTool provides a set of predefined utilities.py, which can be imported into your CMORizer by from esmvaltool.cmorizers.data import utilities as utils